 5) No One Will Have Your Exact Sound

-The great thing about analog pedals and building your pedalboard is creating your unique sound that no one can copy.
+The great thing about analog pedals and building your pedalboard is creating a unique sound that no one can copy.
 Just to play devil’s advocate, here is a scenario.
-So you have your pedalboard, and your best friend builds the exact same one.
+So you have your pedalboard, and your best friend builds the same one.

 Do you have the same sound?
 Odds are you do not.
 The tone knobs, mix knobs, routing of the pedals, and amount of compression, gain, or distortion in your signal chain will most likely be different.